WSDASDWERRF/Fracture-Segmentation-in-Volcanic-Reservoir-Using-Esemble-Learning-and-Deep-Learning/README.md

 ## What is this
 Reproducible code, sample data and softwares for the manuscript in different stages.
 This repo contains:
--Software installation package: Imagej-Windows64, Dragonfly 2024.01.
--Code for achieving automated application of random forest model in software Imagej ('/src') -User manual ('/docs/USER_MANUAL.md')
+-Software installation package: Imagej-Windows64, Dragonfly 2024.01 ('Installation Package') -Code for achieving automated application of random forest model in software Imagej ('code') -User manual ('USER_MANUAL.md')
--Test data ('/data/sample') and expected outputs ('outputs_expected')
+-Test data ('sample') and expected outputs ('outputs_expected')

 ## Quick start